willmcandrew/init.lua/README.md

-# init.lua
-neovim init.lua file
+#this is my init.lua file its very minimal, I plan on adding more if it becomes necessary.